Welcome to Hawridge and Cholesbury Commons

 The Hawridge and Cholesbury Preservation Society celebrated 50 years since its founding with a reception at the Cricket Pavilion on the Common.
 Also being celebrated was Christine Stott's 30th anniversary as Lord of the Manor.
 Past and present committee members, conservation volunteers, sponsors, advisors and other helpers came together to celebrate the Society’s achievements over the last 50 years.

-Watch our short films to find out more about the Commons.
+Watch our short film about 50 years on the Commons.

 USEFUL LINKS AND INFORMATION